 This book was written for lawyers and academics with a legal research background.
 It lays out some of the more notable treaties that the EU has entered into as well as the different institutions within the EU and how they interact with one another as well as the member states which comprise the EU.

-- Weatherill, Cases and Materials on EU Law (8th edition) Williams KJE945 .W43 2012
+- Cases and Materials on EU Law (8th ed.), Stephen Weatherill INTL KJE945 .W43 2012

 This casebook focuses primarily on the judicial institutions of the EU, especially as they relate to trade and competition law.

-- Ward, A Critical Introduction to European Law (2nd edition) INTL KJE947 .W37 2003
+- A Critical Introduction to European Law (2nd ed.), Ian Ward INTL KJE947 .W37 2003

 A leading academic commentary on European law.
 Among the various sections of this book are included chapters on EU social policy and Human Rights.

-- Schutze, European Constitutional Law INTL KJE4445 .S348 2012
+- European Constitutional Law (3rd ed.), Robert Schütze INTL KJE4445 .S348 2021

-This book analyzes the constitutional law of the European Union after Lisbon.
-It looks at the EU’s history and structure, considers the powers and procedures associated with each of its branches, as well as offering a discussion of the rights and remedies of European citizens.
+This book analyzes the post-Lisbon constitutional law of the European Union.
+It looks at the EU’s history and structure, considers the powers and procedures associated with each of its branches, and offers a discussion of the rights and remedies of European citizens.

-- Folsom, European Union Law in a Nutshell (7th edition) INTL Reserve KJE949 .F55 2011
+- European Union Law Including Brexit and Beyond in a Nutshell (10th ed.), Ralph Folsom KJE949 .F55 2021; also available electronically

-Like other books in the nutshell series, this one offers a brief amount of information regarding many aspects of the EU (institutions, policies, cases, treaties, etc.).
+Like other books in the Nutshell series, this one offers a brief amount of information regarding many aspects of the EU (institutions, policies, cases, treaties, etc.).
 This is a good resource to start with; it can aid the user in finding cases and other forms of primary law to further examine.

-- Mathijsen, A Guide to European Union Law (10th edition) INTL KJE947 .M38 2010
+- A Guide to European Union Law (10th ed.), P.S.R.F.
+Mathijsen INTL KJE947 .M38 2010

-- Rudden and Wyatt’s EU Treaties and Legislation (9th edition) INTL KJE916 .B37 2004
+- Rudden and Wyatt’s EU Treaties and Legislation (9th ed.), Bernard Rudden & Derrick Wyatt INTL KJE916 .B37 2004

 This work offers key treaties and legislation from the EU without any additional author commentary.
 It offers a separate section on sources within the UK.

-- Barnard, The Substantive Law of the EU: The Four Freedoms INTL KJE947 .B372 2007
+- The Substantive Law of the EU: The Four Freedoms (6th ed.), Catherine Barnard INTL KJE947 .B372 2022

-- Wyatt and Dashwood's European Union Law (6th edition) INTL KJE947 .W92 2011
+- Wyatt and Dashwood's European Union Law (6th ed.), Alan Dashwood & Derrick Wyatt INTL KJE947 .W92 2011